mhrons/mhrons.github.io/docs/pv_smooth.md

 EDLC supercapacitors offer a cost-effective IPLPF smoothing to the utility-scale PV plants.
 Furthemore, the price of EDLC is expected to drop to 1000 €/kWh in the future.

 ### Summary of IPLPF
 Long-term continous GI(t) measurement has confirmed that if the PV power smoothing performed close to ideal, it would be affordable either with LiFePO4 or EDLC storage technology applied.
-The wind power exhibits a similar intermittency like the PV power, but with one exception: Due to a relatively weak influence of daily cycles on wind, the low spectral component of wind power is random. τ~g~(0) is not the optimal lead time here, but Δt has to be dynamically adjusted in order to minimize the requested ESS capacity.
+The wind power exhibits a similar intermittency like the PV power, but with one exception: Due to a relatively weak influence of daily cycles on wind, the low spectral component of wind power is random. τ~g~(0) is not the optimal lead time here, but Δt has to be continously adjusted in order to minimize the requested ESS capacity.
 While the instantanesous wind power has to be nowcasted, its dominant low spectral component has to be predicted in a longer time horizon.
-***The low accumulated energy needed by IPLPF should motivate the research of technologies, among which the high-power accumulation of energy, the accurate nowcasting of renewable power, and its smart filtering are key.***  In the rest of this report, the smart filtering of RES power (close to IPLPF) will be analysed in detail.
+***The low accumulated energy by IPLPF should motivate the research of technologies, among which the high-power accumulation of energy, the accurate nowcasting of renewable power, and its smart filtering are key.***  In the rest of this report, the smart filtering of RES power (accumulating close to IPLPF) will be analysed in detail.

 ## Real PV smoothing (PLPF, SPLPF)
 In a ***non-ideal smoothing***, the values \eqref{eq:4} and \eqref{eq:5} are larger the less perfectly controlled the balancing of power between the grid and ESS.
 In the PV smoothing, IPLPF needs between 18% and 20% of ΔSOC relative to LPF, and IPLPF accumulates between 57% and 70% of the energy through ESS relative to LPF (see Tables 2, 3).
 The trade-off between the smoothing effect and the accumulation rate is especially critical with the PLPF smoothing: The higher Δt, the higher prediction error, and the much higher accumulation rate.